govex/Data-Science/README.md

 + **Random Forests** - a machine learning algorithm that uses a collection of various predictive models constructed on a random selection of features from the training data.

++ **Python** - Python is a widely used high-level, general-purpose, interpreted, dynamic programming language.
+Its design philosophy emphasizes code readability, and its syntax allows programmers to express concepts in fewer lines of code than would be possible in languages such as C++ or Java.
+The language provides constructs intended to enable clear programs on both a small and large scale.

++ **R** - a programming language and freely available software environment for statistical computing and graphics.
+The R language is widely used among statisticians and data miners for developing statistical software and data analysis.
+It has a command line interface and several graphical front-ends, the most popular is called RStudio.

 + **Data warehouse/Data Mart/Data Store**

 + **Metadata**